-FILING OF THE ACCOUNTS

-All limited companies and LLPs must place a copy of their annual accounts on the public record by filing them with the Registrar of Companies.
+FILING OF THE ACCOUNTS All limited companies and LLPs must place a copy of their annual accounts on the public record by filing them with the Registrar of Companies.
 Generally, the filed accounts must be identical to those sent to the members - the 'file what you prepare' model, i.e. accounts filed at Companies House are the same as those prepared for the members.
 However, small companies can choose not to file the profit and loss account and/or the directors' report, so-called 'filleted accounts'.
 The accounts on the public file must bear the manuscript signatures of a director (essentially to confirm that these are an accurate copy of, or extract from, the shareholder accounts).
 There are time limits starting from the end of a company's accounting reference period for the filing of the accounts with the Registrar of Companies.
-These are:

-- for a public company six months, or - for a private company or an LLP nine months.
+These are: - for a public company six months, or - for a private company or an LLP nine months.

-Penalties are incurred when there is a breach of these time limits and directors may be prosecuted.

-8 - UHY REPRESENTATION IN THE UK

-UHY Hacker Young, a founder member of UHY, is a Top 20 group of UK chartered accountants.
-Established over 90 years ago, UHY Hacker Young has grown into a national group of firms, either trading as UHY Hacker Young or in association with the UHY Hacker Young Group.

-We have 23 offices in major business centres around the UK (listed below), providing a full range of tax, accounting and business advisory services to personal and corporate clients, including:
+Penalties are incurred when there is a breach of these time limits and directors may be prosecuted. - UHY REPRESENTATION IN 8 THE UK UHY Hacker Young, a founder member of UHY, is one of the leading firms of UK chartered accountants.
+Established almost 100 years ago, UHY Hacker Young has grown into a national group of firms.
+We have 24 offices in major business centres around the UK (listed below), providing a full range of tax, accounting and business advisory services to personal and corporate clients, including:

-- audit and accounting
+- · audit and accounting

 - company secretarial services

 - corporate finance

 - general business advice

 - AIM support & admission

 - corporate tax advice

 - personal tax and financial planning

 - VAT consultancy

 - payroll administration

 - bookkeeping, budgeting and forecasting

 - independent financial advice

 - Sarbanes Oxley advice

 - corporate recovery and insolvency

 - litigation support and forensic accounting

 - FCA compliance

 - tax investigations.